qwaneu/qwaneu.github.io/_drafts/hexagonal-frontend-example.md

 In a next post, we will elaborate how we structure the domain code.
 This is especially relevant when your front end component grows and you are looking for ways to reduce complexity.

+_Credits: Thanks to Willem for editing and helping improve this post._

 <aside>
   <h3>Seeing your systems through a Hexagonal lens</h3>
   <p>Making informed architecture decisions across your application landscape is a tough skill.
 We can support you with for instance architecture reviews, carrying out experiments and facilitating collaborative architecture sessions.</p>